-4SC-202 is an orally administered small molecule for the treatment of cancer.
-The compound is an epigenetic modulator with a unique mechanism of action that inhibits the enzymes lysine-specific demethylase 1 (LSD1) and histone deacetylase (HDAC) 1, 2, 3, which are believed to play significant roles in the regulation of aberrant cancer signaling pathways.
+Domatinostat is an orally administered small molecule for the treatment of cancer.
+The compound inhibits the enzymes histone deacetylase (HDAC) 1, 2, and 3, which are believed to play important roles in the regulation of aberrant cancer signaling.

-Preclinical studies have shown that 4SC-202 is able to modulate the tumor microenvironment to become more susceptible to anti-tumor inflammatory processes.
-Thus, 4SC-202 is potentially an excellent candidate for combination with check point inhibitors which enhance the immune reaction.
+Preclinical studies have shown that domatinostat is able to modulate the tumor microenvironment to make it more susceptible to anti-tumor inflammatory processes and as such domatinostat is potentially an excellent candidate for combination with checkpoint inhibitors that enhance the body’s immune response.

 Clinical development profile

-One of the most promising therapeutic concepts in oncology drug development is the epigenetic modification of chromatin.
-4SC-202 is the first known dual-epigenetic modulator that inhibits both HDAC1, 2, 3 and LSD1.
+One of the most promising therapeutic concepts in oncology drug development is the modification of chromatin.
+Domatinostat inhibits the enzymes histone deacetylase (HDAC) 1, 2, and 3.

-Preclinical experiments have demonstrated that 4SC-202 has the ability to modulate the tumor microenvironment resulting in immunologically advantageous cellular differentiation patterns e.g. by increasing favorable populations of immune cells in the tumor.
-Specifically, 4SC-202 drove anti-tumor immunity by increasing the expression of tumor-associated antigens (TAAs) and immunomodulatory molecules in cancer cell lines.
-Furthermore, the infiltration of CD8 positive cytotoxic T cells into the tumor was enhanced and the presence of myeloid-derived suppressor cells (MDSCs) was reduced in animal models.
-Importantly, the combination of 4SC-202 with checkpoint inhibitors had additive effects on tumor growth inhibition presumably due to a 4SC-202-mediated shift in the tumor microenvironment resulting in anti-tumor immunity.
+Preclinical experiments have demonstrated that domatinostat has the ability to modulate the tumor microenvironment resulting in immunologically advantageous cellular differentiation patterns – for example, by increasing favorable populations of immune cells in the tumor.
+Specifically, domatinostat can drive anti-tumor immunity by increasing the expression of tumor-associated antigens (TAAs) and immunomodulatory molecules in cancer cell lines.
+And in animal models, the infiltration of CD8 positive cytotoxic T cells into the tumor was enhanced and the presence of myeloid-derived suppressor cells (MDSCs) was reduced.
+Importantly, the combination of domatinostat with checkpoint inhibitors had additive effects on tumor growth inhibition presumably due to a domatinostat-mediated shift in the tumor microenvironment resulting in anti-tumor immunity.

-Therefore, the immune modulating effects of 4SC-202 contribute to the anti-tumor activity of the checkpoint inhibitors, and as such 4SC-202 has unique characteristics as a therapeutic partner in malignancies where anti-tumoral T cell response plays a role.
+The immune modulating effects of domatinostat have been shown to contribute to the anti-tumor activity of checkpoint inhibitors and as such, domatinostat has unique characteristics as a therapeutic partner in malignancies where the anti-tumoral T-cell response plays a role.